a-nguy4n/puppyPongGame/README.md

 ## 🕹️ How to Play

 1. Click the **"Let's Go"** button to start.
-2. Move your mouse left and right to control the white "player" bar.
+2. Move your mouse under the puppy to "bounce" it from  blue **death zone** .
-3. Prevent the puppy from falling into the blue **death zone**.
+3. Prevent the puppy from falling into the **death zone**.
 4. Each bounce earns a point.
 5. If the puppy misses your bar and falls — **game over**!
 6. Click **"Try Again"** to replay.